 I remember how when I was a child, I thought that designers are people that “design clothes”.
-That was the only perception of design I had.
+That was literally the only perception of design I had.

 Not being able to afford toys didn’t stop me.
 I used everything I could get my hands on to create my own.
 Paper, cardboard, wood, glue, duct tape… anything.
 I remember creating things like trucks and airplanes out of those.
 My grandfather brought me some Lego blocks from Switzerland at some point.
 Now that was cool.
 Again, I had a limited range of those but I had been building rockets and robots long before Lego started an official range of those.

 Now that would be a dream job—playing around with Legos all day (like these lucky bastards).
 After joining that web design after–school class, I started to dive deeper into design.
 I started taking on professional projects for local clients in high school.
 I started drawing interfaces and websites in Photoshop soon after that.
 That was the first time when I started to think about myself as a designer.
 That was also the time when I started realising that I had probably had a mind of a designer for my whole life.
 But it had always been a hobby for me.
 There was no design course at any of the universities in Slovenia so it would always remain just that.
 A hobby.
 At least that’s what I thought at the time.

 I tried quitting design two times but somehow I kept coming back to it.
 For some reason it stuck with me, like I was meant to do this (I think it simply boils down to the fact that I kept doing what I loved).
 I entrusted the steering wheel of my life to my curiosity, always did what I thought was right and never looked back.
 It got me where I thought I should be.
 Now, I call myself a designer, I am a designer, and no it’s not a hobby anymore.
 It’s not even a job.
 It’s a way of life.
 And I still love it.